5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 You can use `cat /home/pi/tracker.log` to view any history of the tracker and use `screen -r` to get a live view of the tracker.
 You can exit this view by using `Ctrl + a` and `Ctrl + d`.

-I advise you to change the default password to something else.
+I advise you to change the default password of the user `pi` to something else.
 You can do this by using `passwd`.

 If you ever choose to shutdown the pi undertake these steps:
 ```